AYAKA

 Co-founder of EDAYA

-Ayaka Yamashita is a Japanese researcher, educator, and cultural producer currently serving as an adjunct lecturer at the University of Nagano and a doctoral candidate at Harvard Graduate School of Design (GSD).
+Ayaka Yamashita is a Japanese researcher, educator, and cultural producer.
+She is a co-founder of a crafts and design studio, EDAYA, and a doctoral candidate at Harvard Graduate School of Design (GSD).
 Her work intersects the fields of ecology, anthropology, and culture & arts, exploring how new perspectives and experiences of place can provide speculative insights for reimagining future cities and rural environments.

 With a transdisciplinary academic foundation, including degrees in agriculture and human ecology from the University of Tokyo and a Master in Design Studies (Risk and Resilience Track) from GSD as a Fulbright scholar, Ayaka integrates theoretical concepts with practical applications in education, community design, and placemaking.